dilshadmustafa/scabi/README.txt

 Copyright (c) Dilshad Mustafa 2016.
 All Rights Reserved.

-Scabi is a simple, light-weight Distributed Computing & Storage micro framework with a Cluster system written purely in Java.
+Scabi is a simple, light-weight Cluster Computing & Storage micro framework for BigData processing written purely in Java.

 Scabi provides high performance computing and storage with ease of use.
 Users can get started on using Scabi within a few minutes.

 Scabi is free of cost to use.
 Please refer the License.txt file for complete details on the license and terms and conditions.

-Please refer the Scabiv0.2.pptx to get started on using Scabi.
+Please refer the Scabi.pptx in Documentation folder to get started on using Scabi.

 HOW TO QUICKLY RUN SCABI:-